 Please note that reporting schedules and depositing employment taxes are different.
 Regardless of the payment schedule that you are on, you only report taxes quarterly on Form 941 or annually on Form 944.

 Step 10: Complete year-end payroll reports.
 Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
 You must provide these forms to employees no later than Jan.
 31 of the following year.

-Understanding how to calculate Alabama payroll taxes and apply the related laws is vital to ensuring accurate payroll.
+Understanding how to calculate payroll taxes and apply the related laws is vital to ensuring accuracy and compliance.
 To help you maintain compliance with payroll regulations, review the specific laws and regulations for doing payroll in Alabama below.